Whimsy Stick

 Chase Bursts with Impulse Breaks

 Move the lure erratically along the ground to engage full chase drive.
 Every 10 seconds, stop the lure dead.
 Wait for a sit or eye contact before resuming.
-This is the on/off switch drill.
-The dog learns that self-regulation restarts the thing they want most.
+That pause is the on/off switch drill-the dog learns that self-regulation restarts the thing they want most.
 This directly transfers to leash walking (yield = reward) and barking (quiet = fun continues).
 For the full impulse control progression, see Impulse Control Drills.

 60 seconds